Problem · Singapore to US fintech launch

 A Singapore fintech enters the US.
 MAS posture did not translate.

-Why the compliance frame reads as regulatory badge rather than commercial anchor, where the peer-set and pricing posture break, and how the US frame is rebuilt without unwinding home-market standing.
+Why the compliance frame lands as regulatory badge rather than commercial anchor, where the peer-set and price presentation break, and how the US frame is rebuilt without unwinding home-market standing.
 Scoped to MAS-licensed and MAS-adjacent Singapore fintech firms.

 What the first ninety days of US launch actually look like.